 For since we believe that Jesus died and was raised to life again, we also believe that when Jesus comes, God will bring back with Jesus all the Christians who have died. — 1 Thessalonians 4:14

-Given the inevitability of death, it is surprising that men, who normally plan their lives carefully, pay scant attention to their dying and what lies beyond it.
+Given the inevitability of death, it is surprising that many people, who normally plan their lives carefully, pay scant attention to their dying and what lies beyond it.
 Many of them settle for vague hopes or lame jokes regarding the subject.
 But that is not wise.
-Men who major on five-, ten-, and fifteen-year plans as a matter of course should not neglect an infinite-year plan as a matter of prudence.
+Those who major on 5-, 10-, and 15-year plans as a matter of course should not neglect an infinite-year plan as a matter of prudence.

 Contained in this statement are several powerful truths.
 One, Jesus rose from the dead.
 Two, He will return in great glory.
 Three, Christians go to be with Christ when they die.
 Four, when Christ returns He will bring with Him those who have already gone to be with Him.